 Oh the weather outside is frightful, and the fire inside delightful, but when Fido has to go, he’s gotta go, gotta go, gotta go…

-Even if you’ve never thought about this, I think it can be a big help if you are a pet owner who has to bundle up in a heavy jacket, wool hat, gloves and boots every time your fur kid has to relieve themselves.
+Even if you’ve never thought about it before, the recommendations in this story can be a big help if you’re a pet owner who has to bundle up in a heavy jacket, wool hat, gloves and boots every time your fur kid has to relieve themselves.

 Be sure to keep your pup warm

-In fact, the ASPCA recommends you keep a special eye on your pup during the cold winter season.
-They advise pet owners to keep your home humidified and to towel-dry your dog after they come in from outdoors.
-They also recommend that you bathe your pup as little as possible during the hardest of cold-fronts to prevent dry skin.
+In fact, the ASPCA recommends you keep a special eye on your pup during the winter.
+They advise pet owners to keep your home humidified and to towel-dry your dog’s body, legs and paws after they come in from outdoors.

 In addition, the group suggests that when your dog must go outside, be sure to massage a small amount of petroleum jelly (make sure they don’t eat it) or paw balm into their pads, or cover their paws with protective dog boots.